sds/overcommit/README.md

 ### Disabling Signature Checking

-Users who work within proprietary repositories where all developers who can push changes to the repository are already given a minimum security clearance may wish to disable this check.
-While not recommended, you can disable signature verification by setting `verify_plugin_signatures` to `false`.
+In typical usage, your plugins usually don't change too often, so this warning shouldn't become a nuisance.
+However, users who work within proprietary repositories where all developers who can push changes to the repository already have a minimum security clearance may wish to disable this check.

+While not recommended, you can disable signature verification by setting `verify_plugin_signatures` to `false` in your `.overcommit.yml` file.

 ## Contributing